 By 2008, infostealers began targeting more than just banking information.
 Koobface, another early infostealer, targeted the login credentials of social media users on platforms like Facebook, Twitter, MySpace, and email services like Gmail.
 It spread by hijacking social media accounts and tricking users' friends or connections into clicking suspicious links.

 Today, infostealers are more advanced and operate within a sophisticated malware-as-a-service (MaaS) ecosystem.
 Many modern botnets, which are large networks of infected computers, possess infostealing capabilities, even if their main purpose is different.
-These threats now go beyond stealing banking information and social media credentials, which puts both individuals and businesses at risk.
+These threats now go beyond stealing banking information and social media credentials, which puts both individuals and businesses at risk, making infostealers a critical concern for enterprise cybersecurity.

 What information does infostealer malware collect?